ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 }
 ```

+> Note: We also have a template, which includes the configurations we have just made.
+Just install the template using `dotnet new -i HotChocolate.Templates.Server` and now you can use `dotnet new graphql` to bootstrap your future GraphQL servers!

 # Step 3: Execute a GraphQL query

 Now that your server is finished let us try it out by executing a simple GraphQL query.